Grapevine, Texas has been her home for over thirty years, Sonya Terpening

 it.
 I think art touches the soul and teaches in ways words cannot."

 invited artist to the “Prix de West Invitational” at the National

-Cowboy and Western Heritage Museum for twenty three years and to the
+Cowboy and Western Heritage Museum for twenty five years and to the

 Masters of the American West at the Autry Museum for twelve years.
 In

 2008 Sonya was awarded the Gold medal in Watercolor at the Masters

 of the American West Show.
 She was a featured artist at the 2006

 Rendezvous at the Gilcrease Museum.
 She is the 2014 recipient of the

 National D.A.R.
 “Women in the Arts Recognition Award.”